 - Phone number

-- Location (your city and state instead of your full mailing address)
+- Location (optional -and only your city and state instead of your full mailing address)

 - Headline or target job title